Wanli-HE/Plaspline/README.md

 Before true runing plaspline, it is better to check whether there is any command line errors, by dry run (" -n ").

 ```
-  > python Plaspline/bin/run_main.py working  <"step"> -j 5  -n
+  > python Plaspline/bin/run_main.py working  <"step"> -j 3  -n
 ```
 Notice:
-  before running, make sure the "cofig.yaml" and "samples.json" are under the floder which you are running the command.
+  1. before running, make sure the "cofig.yaml" and "samples.json" are under the floder which you are running the command.
+  2. choosing threads:
+     - in config.yaml file, it records {threads} which is each rules threads, so in "-j (pnum)", this pnum <= sample_number * {threads}
+     - running in cluster, -j {pnum};  this pnum <= sample number

 ### True running:
 ```
-> python Plaspline/bin/run_main.py working  "step" -j 5
+> python Plaspline/bin/run_main.py working  "step" -j 3
 ```

 ### Runing plaspline all: